xen-troops/moulin/docs/rouge.rst

 because with :code:`conv=sparse` option :code:`dd` will "un-sparse" the image file, effectively skipping big zeroed regions.
-So, you either need to remove :code:`conv=sparse` option when calling :code:`dd`, increasing writing time significantly or use :code:`bmaptool` which should be less aggressive with sparsed regions detection.
+So, you either need to remove :code:`conv=sparse` option when calling :code:`dd`, increasing writing time significantly, or use :code:`bmaptool` which should be less aggressive with sparsed regions detection.

 Empty block
 ^^^^^^^^^^^

-Empty block is a block that does not contain any file or raw image. `rouge` will write nothing into this block if :code:`filled: zeroes` option is not specified.
+An empty block is a block that does not contain any file or raw image. `rouge` will write nothing into this block if :code:`filled: zeroes` option is not specified.